Indovia Field Division • Storycraft Mission Kit

 What’s true about this project

-I’m not interested in “performative inclusion.”
+This project is built with care, collaboration, and visible credit.
+It is designed to be real, finishable, and worthy of the kids who open it.
+I’m not interested in performative inclusion.
 I want creative work that is collaborative, dignified, and built with the people it celebrates.